ACE0015/Deadlock-/README.md

 Result: After a few seconds, one of your sessions (most likely Session 1) will fail with the following error, indicating it was chosen as the deadlock victim.

-Part 2: The Detective Work - Finding the Evidence
+PART 2 : DETECTIVE WORK - Finding the Evidence
 The error message tells us what happened, but not why.
 To find the root cause, we use the system_health Extended Events session, which is running by default on modern SQL Server instances.
 In SSMS Object Explorer, navigate to Management -> Extended Events -> Sessions.
 Expand system_health and right-click on package0.event_file.
 Select View Target Data....